matrixinfer-ai/kthena/docs/kthena/docs/user-guide/multi-node-inference.md

 ModelInfer supports scale strategies at two levels: `InferGroup` and `Role`.

-You can modify `modelInfer.Spec.Replicas` to trigger scaling at the group level.
+You can modify `modelServing.Spec.Replicas` to trigger scaling at the group level.
-Additionally, modifying `modelInfer.Spec.Template.Role.Replicas` triggers role-level scaling.
+Additionally, modifying `modelServing.Spec.Template.Role.Replicas` triggers role-level scaling.

 ### Role Level Scale Down

-Reduce the `modelInfer.Spec.Template.Role.Replicas` from 2 to 1.
+Reduce the `modelServing.Spec.Template.Role.Replicas` from 2 to 1.
 To trigger a `Role Level` scale down.

 You can see the result: